Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_ibmi/upgrade_prereqs_ibm_i/upgrade_ibmi.md

 As a result, your {{< TransferCFT/suitevariablesTransferCFTName  >}} binaries are upgraded, but their location is conserved.

-### Upgrading multi-node installations
+### Upgrading multi- node installations

-The `UPGCFT `procedure supports multi-node configurations, where your configuration remains strictly the same.
+The `UPGCFT `procedure supports multi- node configurations, where your configuration remains strictly the same.
 &lt;/p>

 ### About IASP installations